Beyond the Classroom

 My first course at Augustana was a history class by another name, Introduction to Biblical Thought.
 There, Professor Haack showed us students that history is the art of story telling and he convinced me that story telling is among the most important things that people do.
 After that first term, I quickly changed my major from Economics to History and found professors who gave me the tools to craft historical narratives.
 Professor Mayer instilled in me the wonders of primary sources.
 Professor Symons helped me see that good history makes the past seem strange and familiar at the same time.
 Professor Calder impressed on me the importance - and the fun - of approaching the world with historical questions in mind: why is this the way it is; has it always been this way; why did it change?
 Moreover, his class in Western History opened my eyes to Environmental History, now my primary field of inquiry.
 The lessons I learned at Augustana prepared me well for graduate school and I try to pass them on to my students.

 Phi Alpha Theta recognizes excellence in the study of history.
 The Alpha Pi chapter of the society was founded at Augustana in 1946 and is among the older chapters of the national honor society which was established in 1921.
+To find out more about the requirements of this group, click here.

 The History Club, a student-led organization, promotes the discussion of historical topics outside the classroom.
 Typical activities include critical movie screenings, lectures, and public debates.